32 things to do in the Scenic Rim

 9. Cruise between country pubs

 A big country region with towns rich in history equals lots of great country pubs.
-Stop into the Dugandan Hotel in Boonah, the Royal Hotel in Kalbar, Royal Hotel in Harrisville, Beaudesert Hotel or Logan & Albert in Beaudesert, and St Bernard’s Hotel or Fox & Hounds in Mt Tamborine.
+Stop into the Dugandan Hotel in Boonah, the Royal Hotel in Kalbar, Royal Hotel in Harrisville, Canungra Hotel in Canungra, Beaudesert Hotel in Beaudesert, and St Bernard's Hotel or Fox & Hounds on Tamborine Mountain.

 Submit yourself completely to Nightfall Camp’s tranquil rainforest surrounds and opt for a private massage set alongside a crisp bubbling Christmas Creek and ancient rainforests of Lamington National Park.
 The three large architect-inspired, hand-built safari tents feature king-size beds, organic linen, rain-head showers, vintage meal baths, a wood fireplace and micro-kitchen.